irene-tang/fixasc/README.md

 * `test/` - testing stuff, everything in here is archived stuff to be ignored
 * a mountain of technical difficulties

-See respective directories for more details.
+See [project wiki](https://github.com/itang1/limerick1/wiki) for more details about contents.

 [Back to top](#limerick1-workspace)